-Recognizing this urgency, the WRI Ross Center for Sustainable Cities galvanizes action that will help cities grow more sustainably and improve quality of life in developing countries around the world.
-The Center will increase our reach in established and emerging cities, building on the work of the EMBARQ Network in transport and urban planning.
+Recognizing this urgency, WRI Ross Center for Sustainable Cities galvanizes action that will help cities grow more sustainably and improve quality of life in developing countries around the world.
+The Center will increase our reach in established and emerging cities, building on the work of our EMBARQ mobility initiative created in 2002.

-The WRI Ross Center for Sustainable Cities was established in 2014 following a $30.5 million contribution from Stephen M. Ross, Chairman and Founder of Related Companies and a WRI Board member.
-Today, WRI has more than 170 staff and experts focused on cities and transport, 80 percent of whom work on the ground in 55 cities in Brazil, China, India, Mexico, and Turkey.
+WRI Ross Center for Sustainable Cities was established in 2014 following a $30.5 million contribution from Stephen M. Ross Philanthropies.
+Today, WRI has more than 200 staff and experts focused on making cities more sustainable, 80 percent of whom work on the ground in 50 cities in Brazil, China, India, Mexico, and Turkey in 2015.

 WRI envisions a world in which all cities are sustainable environments for people and economies to thrive.
-To that end, the WRI Ross Center for Sustainable Cities aims to influence 200+ cities by 2019, helping them become more accessible, healthy, equitable, and environmentally friendly.
+To that end, WRI Ross Center for Sustainable Cities aims to influence 200+ cities by 2019, helping them become more accessible, healthy, equitable, and resilient.

 This work will unlock the potential for cities in emerging economies to become powerful engines for social, economic, and environmental progress that improve citizens’ quality of life.

 WRI Ross Center for Sustainable Cities builds upon WRI’s successful track record in urban activities, introducing game-changing solutions that create more prosperous, livable cities.
 Our approach translates rigorous research into tangible practice at the scale and pace cities in the developing world need, leveraging a global network of trusted experts in urban economics, engineering, planning, finance, and policy.